 New York Small Business Pandemic Recovery Initiative Fact Sheet

 The New York State 2021–22 Executive Budget includes $1 billion in financial relief for small businesses.
-The funding initiatives include the Pandemic Small Business Recovery Grant Program, Restaurant Resiliency Program, Grants to Arts & Cultural Organizations, NYC Musical and Theatrical Production Tax Credit, Restaurant Return to Work Tax Credit, Grants for Child Care Providers, and the Biodefense Commercialization Fund.
+The funding initiatives include the Pandemic Small Business Recovery Grant Program, Restaurant Resiliency Program, Grants to Arts & Cultural Organizations, NYC Musical and Theatrical Production Tax Credit, and Restaurant Return to Work Tax Credit.

 The Business Pandemic Recovery Initiative is administered by the Empire State Development Corporation (ESD).
 Their website has a form to help you identify which program(s) are right for your business and a list of organizations who can walk you through how to apply.